The Preatures

-The Preatures were an Australian indie rock band from Sydney, New South Wales, who formed in 2010.
-The band consisted of lead vocalist and keyboardist Isabella "Izzi" Manfredi, guitarist and vocalist Jack Moffitt, bassist Thomas Champion, and drummer Luke Davison.
+The Preatures are an Australian indie rock band from Sydney, New South Wales.
+They formed in 2010 and disbanded in 2021, following the launch of lead vocalist and keyboardist Isabella "Izzi" Manfredi's solo career.
+The group reunited in December 2024 for a one-off concert to commemorate their tenth anniversary, with a reissue of their 2014 debut album, Blue Planet Eyes.
+They have continued to tour around Australia in 2025.
+The band consists of Manfredi, guitarist and vocalist Jack Moffitt, bassist Thomas Champion, and drummer Luke Davison.
 Vocalist and guitarist Gideon Bensen was a member of the band until 2016.
-In 2013, the Preatures won the Vanda & Young Global Songwriting Competition with their song "Is This How You Feel?"
-They disbanded in 2021, following the launch of Manfredi's solo career.
+In 2013, the Preatures won the Vanda & Young Global Songwriting Competition with their song "Is This How You Feel?".